Graves' disease: Mechanism

-Thyroid-stimulating immunoglobulins recognize and bind to the thyrotropin receptor (TSH receptor) which stimulates the secretion of thyroxine (T4) and triiodothyronine (T3).
+Thyroid-stimulating immunoglobulins recognize and bind to the TSH receptor, which stimulates the secretion of thyroxine (T4) and triiodothyronine (T3).
 Thyroxine receptors in the pituitary gland are activated by the surplus hormone, suppressing additional release of TSH in a negative feedback loop.
 The result is very high levels of circulating thyroid hormones and a low TSH level.

 Pathophysiology

-Graves' disease is an autoimmune disorder, in which the body produces antibodies that are specific to a self-protein: the receptor for thyroid-stimulating hormone.
-(Antibodies to thyroglobulin and to the thyroid hormones T3 and T4 may also be produced.)
+Graves' disease is an autoimmune disorder, in which the body produces antibodies that are specific to a self-protein - the receptor for thyroid-stimulating hormone.
+(Antibodies to thyroglobulin and the thyroid hormones T3 and T4 may also be produced.)

 These antibodies cause hyperthyroidism because they bind to the TSHr and chronically stimulate it.
 The TSHr is expressed on the thyroid follicular cells of the thyroid gland (the cells that produce thyroid hormone), and the result of chronic stimulation is an abnormally high production of T3 and T4.
-This, in turn, causes the clinical symptoms of hyperthyroidism, and the enlargement of the thyroid gland visible as goiter.
+This, in turn, causes the clinical symptoms of hyperthyroidism, and the enlargement of the thyroid gland is visible as a goiter.

-The infiltrative exophthalmos frequently encountered has been explained by postulating that the thyroid gland and the extraocular muscles share a common antigen which is recognized by the antibodies.
+The infiltrative exophthalmos frequently encountered has been explained by postulating that the thyroid gland and the extraocular muscles share a common antigen, which is recognized by the antibodies.
 Antibodies binding to the extraocular muscles would cause swelling behind the eyeball.

 The "orange peel" skin has been explained by the infiltration of antibodies under the skin, causing an inflammatory reaction and subsequent fibrous plaques.

-The three types of autoantibodies to the TSH receptor currently recognized are:
+The three types of autoantibodies to the TSH receptor are: